inoublileith14/bega_supabase_auth/README.md

 - Email/password login with `SupaEmailAuth`
 - Social login (Google, GitHub, Apple) with `SupaSocialsAuth`
 - User management
-- Automatic state handling
+- **NEW**: Success/error callbacks for custom redirection
+- **NEW**: No automatic navigation - you control where users go after auth
 - Beautiful Material Design UI
-- **NEW**: Success/error callbacks for custom redirection
 - No customization needed - just works!

 ### 🎯 Callback Support (NEW!)